kevin-chalmers/set08103/labs/lab01/README.md

 ![IntelliJ Commit Changes](img/intellij-commit.png)

-Ensure you add your name and email address in the **Author** textbox.
+Ensure you add your name and email address in the **Author** text-box.
 The image provides an example.
 This should match the name and email address you are using in GitHub.

 Your commits always need a message.
-Set the **Commit Message** textbox to `First commit, adding initial files.`  Then press **Commit**.
+Set the **Commit Message** text-box to `First commit, adding initial files.`  Then press **Commit**.

 We have now created a checkpoint in our code that we can **always** return to.
 This is the power of version control.
-We are checkpointing our code so we can rewind to previous versions.
+We are check-pointing our code so we can rewind to previous versions.
 As long as you commit often, you can always revert back to a previous version.

 Our commit only exists on the local machine at the moment.
 To send it to GitHub we have to `push` the commit to the remote.
 To do this, select **VCS** then **Git** and **Push** to open the **Push Commits** window: